extremexp-HORIZON/ddm_client/README.md

 1) **An RPC endpoint** (recommended: **Infura Sepolia**)
 2) **A funded Sepolia account private key** (for signing transactions)

-> ⚠️ Never commit real private keys to git.
-Use a local `.env`.

 ### Example `.env`